 With myriad apps centered on boosting patient engagement and encouraging continued treatment, the issue is not that they don’t see the value and effectiveness of using a mobile health app.

-Rather, privacy and security concerns are a key issue impacting adoption.
+Rather, privacy and security concerns are key issues impacting adoption.
 Most apps will request access to personal information and collect data through features such as GPS, which some clients may not feel comfortable with this type of invasion of privacy, fearing that their personal data is at risk.

 The Best Apps for Psychologists